-Approval by Joint Committee to increase the basic single and return fares by 50p.
-(Joint Committee decision not to introduce this increase in response to the Covid-19 pandemic).
+Approval by Joint Committee to increase the basic single and return fares by 50 p.
+(Decision taken not to introduce this increase in response to the Covid-19 pandemic).

 Basic concessionary fare maintained at £1.00 single and £1.50 return.
 (Joint Committee agreed the Review recommendations not to introduce the new fares structure during 2021-22 due to the on-going Covid-19 pandemic).